-Step 3: These prerequisites subjects allow you to enroll in introductory first year courses needed for your program of study selection at the end of first year.
+Step 3: These prerequisite subjects allow you to enroll in introductory first year courses needed for your program of study selection at the end of first year.
 You can find these courses listed under Program Area in the Academic Calendar

 With over 80 programs of study to choose from, Humanities offers a whole world of history, art and culture for you to discover.
 Start exploring our programs below.

 J: This program of study falls within both the Humanities and Social Sciences admission categories.
-This means that on your application, you can apply to either the Humanities or the Social Sciences admission category
+This means that on your application, you can apply to either the Humanities or the Social Sciences admission category.

 Hear what Humanities professors and students have to say about their programs.

 Follow your curiosity